guilhemmarchand/trackme/docs/userguide.rst

    :alt: tags_img003.png
    :align: center

-*Tags are stored in the data sources KVstore collection in a field called "tags", when multiple tags are defined, the list of tags is defined as comma seperated list of values.*
+*Tags are stored in the data sources KVstore collection in a field called "tags", when multiple tags are defined, the list of tags is defined as a comma seperated list of values.*

 Adding new tags
 ---------------

-**You can add a new tag by using the Add tag input and button, the tag format is free and can be whatever keywords suit your own use case.**
+**You can add a new tag by using the Add tag input and button, the tag format is free, can contain spaces or special characters, however for reliability purposes you should keep things clear and simple.**

 .. image:: img/tags_img004.png
    :alt: tags_img004.png